Functional central limit theorems for non-local branching Markov processes: Proofs of the main results

 \subsection{Critical regime}

 Finally, we prove Theorem \ref{thm: main result crit}.
 The results and proofs in this section are almost identical to those presented for the small regime.
 We thus only sketch the arguments, providing details where they deviate from their analogues in the previous section.
-Again, to prove Theorem \ref{thm: main result crit}, we show that the three conditions of Theorem \ref{Theorem:Bill con} hold, starting with the finite dimensional distributions.
+Again, to prove Theorem \ref{thm: main result crit}, we show that the three conditions of Theorem \ref{Theorem:Bill con} hold, starting with the convergence of finite dimensional distributions which is precisely Theorem \ref{cor:crit}.